miki151/keeperrl_wiki/Creature/Creature_Guide.md

 ''Fiery stone monster; much like the other golems, is so much salvage once killed.

 [Legendary Beast](/keeperrl_wiki/Legendary_Beast "wikilink")
-''These fell creatures are the result of debased demonic breeding programs.
+''These fell creatures, typically bred as Steeds, are the result of debased demonic breeding programs.
 They can be quite powerful, but usually have weaknesses as well.
 Each individual is unique, so folks encountering them are best advised to study their opponent and fight accordingly.

 [Legendary Humanoid](/keeperrl_wiki/Legendary_Humanoid "wikilink")
 ''Generally superior to Legendary Beasts due to their ability to work, train, and use equipment, Legendary Humanoids are likewise the result of fell demonic breeding